shaikjaved24/Javedmotioncut/README.md

 # Javedmotioncut
 Creating a quiz game

-# Define a list of questions and answers
 quiz = [
     {"question": "What is the capital of France?", "answer": "Paris"}, {"question": "What is 2 + 2?", "answer": "4"},